Perspective | Five myths about the Arctic

 People first walked into the Americas through the Arctic.

-There’s a good chance you learned in school that Homo sapiens drifted onto the North American continent about 13,000 years ago, following the animals they hunted across land during that ice age, when glaciers held so much water that no sea separated Eurasia and Alaska.
-The Bering Land Bridge theory, as it’s known, lives on in an offhand comment on a “Radiolab” episode or in a book review in the New York Times.
+There’s a good chance you learned in school that Homo sapiens drifted onto the North American continent about 13,000 years ago, following the animals they hunted during that ice age, when glaciers held so much water that no sea separated Eurasia and Alaska.
+The Bering Land Bridge theory, as it’s known, lives on in an offhand comment on a “Radiolab” episode or in New York Times book review.

 But while Alaska and eastern Siberia were connected during the last ice age, the land wasn’t a viable crossing for people until about 12,000 years ago.
 (Even after their retreat, glaciers left the region mostly bare of plant and animal life for centuries.)
-By that point, humans had been leaving footprints in what is now New Mexico for more than 10 millenniums — meaning they arrived when mile-thick ice covered much of the path south from Alaska.
+By that point, humans had been leaving footprints in what is now New Mexico for more than 10 millennia — meaning they arrived when mile-thick ice covered much of the path south from Alaska.
 Some archaeologists posit that people took Pacific voyages in sophisticated boats, rather than passively following caribou.
 Indigenous people’s own traditions, meanwhile, offer diverse accounts of their origins, many of which emphasize long-standing relationships with their homelands and other species, not a land bridge: A story among the Gwich’in, for example, traces their beginnings to a time when people and caribou were one.
 Such accounts help impart traditions and knowledge of the deep past across generations among peoples who have lived in the Americas since time immemorial.

 Myth No. 4

-Climate change is a boon for the Arctic economy.
+Climate change is a boon

 The effects of anthropogenic climate warming on the Arctic are definitely not myths: The region is heating at rates two to three times those of lower latitudes, bringing changes such as decreasing sea ice and heat waves, like the one in 2020 that made parts of Siberia hotter than 100 degrees.
 But some argue that makes Arctic countries the “winners” of a warmer planet.
 Business Insider noted that warming in Canada will ease shipping and fossil fuel extraction in the Arctic Ocean.
 The New York Times headlined a profile of the Siberian town Pevek: “How Russia Is Cashing In on Climate Change.”

 Yet a warmer Arctic also comes with immediate costs.
 In Russia alone, more than 2 million people live in Arctic cities, where melting permafrost releases anthrax and renders homes, roads and 125,000 miles of pipeline unstable and dangerous.
 Wildfires cost Russia $100 million in 2019, when 1 million Arctic hectares burned.
-Across Siberia, thirty times that much, by one estimate, was incinerated in 2021.
+Across Siberia, 30 times that much, by one estimate, was incinerated in 2021.
 Predictions that warming will move agricultural zones north in Canada and Russia focus on temperature alone, not soil quality, rainfall and other key factors.
 Then there’s the global dimension: The World Bank anticipates at least 200 million new climate refugees in the next 30 years.
 It’s difficult to assert that anyone “wins” in this scenario.

 Myth No. 5